Be sure to check out these top neighborhoods in San Francisco.

 is the melting pot of traditional heritage and cultural diversity.
 The city combines historical value with modern colors and art, which has given it a special flair that intrigues affluent homebuyers.
 Properties in the area are located within walkable communities, and homes range from Victorian-style abodes to modern-day mansions.

-The San Mateo community features notable outdoor and natural amenities.
+The San Mateo real estate community features notable outdoor and natural amenities.
 From miles of paths and trails to manicured tennis courts, a Japanese garden to the 16.3-acre Central Park, San Mateo provides many options for the urban outdoor enthusiast to enjoy.

 4. Redwood Shores